Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **Man is to Computer Programmer as Woman is to Homemaker?
 Debiasing Word Embeddings; (Fairness)** Tolga Bolukbasi et al
 - **Easy Adaptation to Mitigate Gender Bias in Multilingual Text Classification; (Fairness)** Xiaolei Huang
 - **Measuring Robustness to Natural Distribution Shifts in Image Classification;** Rohan Taori et al
+- **When Can Models Learn From Explanations?
+A Formal Framework for Understanding the Roles of Explanation Data;** Peter Hase, Mohit Bansal

 ## Data Augmentation